Frequently Asked Questions

 Can I drink alcohol?

+We ask that you do not drink alcohol for 8 weeks after your surgery.
 You will become about three times more sensitive to alcohol.
 You'll need to permanently limit your alcohol consumption to a light level.

 If you would like additional information, please call to arrange a consultation with one of our bariatric surgeons at (605) 328-3840 or (800) 727-0670, or click here to request more information online.